Seyyed-Reza-Mashhadi/Tableau-Project_Grocery-Sales/README.md

 ## 📈 Data Analytics with Tableau

 ### 📥 Data Import
 A connection was created to the cleaned files generated in Tableau Prep.
 In the **Data Source** tab, the fact table was dragged onto the canvas first, followed by the dimension tables.
 Primary and foreign keys were then checked to ensure proper relationships, with many-to-one links defined between the sales fact table and the dimensions.

-- **Note:** All tables and their connections were defined in the **logical layer** of Tableau.
+Note that all tables and their connections were defined in the **logical layer** of Tableau.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/b4110d27-5ead-452c-ac85-fe37d380f9d7" width="600">